NY Post Pulls Down Debunked Claim That Kamala Harris’ Book Was Given to Migrant Kids

 The New York Post on Tuesday quietly removed two of its articles falsely claiming that federal officials gave Vice President Kamala Harris’ 2019 children’s book to young kids held at migrant shelters.

 The baseless story spread far and wide in the right-wing media ecosphere over the weekend and was amplified by high-profile Republicans.
-The Post confirmed to The Daily Beast that they had removed the stories and will be putting them back up with editor’s notes.
+The Post confirmed to The Daily Beast that they had removed the stories and, after the publication of this story, both were put back online with editor’s notes.

 As The Washington Post reported on Tuesday, the since-removed New York Post article did not include any attribution to back its reporting.
 Instead, it appears the claim was solely based on a single photograph of one copy of Harris’ book propped up against a backpack.
 (That didn’t stop Fox News, however, from publishing a similar article the following day, attributing the claim to “photographs show.”)

-In what WaPo described as a “bad game of telephone,” prominent Republicans then boosted the story on social media and it eventually made its way into the White House press briefing room as Fox News reporter Peter Doocy asked press secretary Jen Psaki about the claims, citing the since-deleted New York Post article.
+In what the Washington Post described as a “bad game of telephone,” prominent Republicans then boosted the story on social media, and it eventually made its way into the White House press briefing room as Fox News reporter Peter Doocy asked press secretary Jen Psaki about the claims, citing the since-deleted New York Post article.
 Psaki, for her part, said she was unaware of the story and would have to look into it.

 The Washington Post additionally spoke with a Long Beach city spokesman who said there was merely a single copy of Superheroes Are Everywhere donated by a community member as part of a citywide book and toy drive for the migrant children.
 “The book you reference is one of hundreds of books that have already been donated.
 The book was not purchased by HHS or the City,” the spokesman noted.

 Besides the original New York Post article being pulled offline—that piece had been featured on the print edition’s front page alongside the headline “Kam On In”—the publication also appeared to take down a second piece claiming Psaki had “no answers” on the book.
-(Following publication of this story, that second piece was returned to the Post website without any editor’s note attached.)
+(Following publication of this story, that second piece was returned to the Post website, initially without an editor’s note attached, but later one affixed to note “only one known copy of the book was donated to a child.”)

 Elsewhere in the Murdoch media empire, and despite acknowledging that the story had already been debunked on Tuesday morning, the hosts of Fox & Friends continued pushing the bogus claim about the veep’s book.